Faster and Simpler Online Computation of String Net Frequency: Algorithm

 The locus for $av$ is found via the Weiner link $\W{a}{v}$ from the node $v$ during the update from $\STree(S)$ to $\STree(aS)$.
-We remark that $av$ is on an edge in $\STree(S)$ and the node $ax$ is a leaf, if and only if $\W{a}{v}$ in $\STree(S)$ before the update is a soft Weiner link.
-We can easily check if $ax$ is a leaf or not.
+We remark that $av$ is on an edge in $\STree(S)$ if and only if $\W{a}{v}$ is a soft Weiner link in $\STree(S)$ before the update.
+Further, we can easily check if $ax$ is a leaf or not.
 The character $c$ can be obtained by using the string depths of the nodes $av$ and $ax$ (see also Figure~\ref{fig:Weiner_leaf}).
 The character $d$ can be found easily (e.g. by using the unique Weiner link from leaf $ax$.)

 If the conditions in Lemma~\ref{lem:type-ii} are satisfied for the nodes $av, ax$ and characters $d,c$, the conditions in Lemma~\ref{lem:NF_iff} are also satisfied.
 Then, we update $\Phi_{aS}(av) \leftarrow \{(d,c)\}$, and add $(av, \phi_{aS}(av)) = (av, 1)$ to the list $\mathcal{L}$.